Gallery

 Building the walls

 On the upper floor, a total of 19pcs rebar reinforced concrete columns stabilize the building.
-The building complies the latest EU EN1998-1 seismic design regulation.
+The building complies the EU EN1998-1 seismic design regulation.

 Walls finished, framework for bond beam